Research and Interests

 • The relationship between practical and epistemic reasons

-Click here for some of my papers on these topics that are under development.
+Click here for some of my papers on these topics that are published or under development.